xmlunit/xmlunit.net/README.md

 ## Building

+Currently there are two different build setups for .NET Framework 3.5 and .NET Standard 2.0.
+Bith build from the same sources and run the same tests but use separate solution and project files.
+The constraints for NUnit 2.x are ony built as part of the .NET Framework / Mono build.

+### .NET Framework / Mono 3.5

-XMLUnit for .NET uses NuGet and `msbuild`/`xbuild` - or Visual Studio.
+XMLUnit for .NET uses NuGet and `msbuild`/`xbuild` - or Visual Studio 2015.
+The correspondig solution and project files are suffixed with `.NetFramework`.

 When using Visual Studio the build should automatically refresh the NuGet packages, build the `core` and `constraints` assemblies as well